frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 When I started to go to a center of Opus Dei, it was a residence for ladies where my sister was living.
 I was about seven or eight at the time.
-We used to attend the midnight mass there, which was marvelous because we could stay up at night.
-In those days there were three masses.
+We used to attend the midnight Mass there, which was marvelous because we could stay up at night.
+In those days there were three Masses.

 Then afterwards, there was the most important part: there was a snack.
 At this snack there were peanuts and there was orange juice.
 These